Things to do at Arlington with the family

 What's in the house?

-Step back in time in the dressing-up room (upstairs) and have a play with Victorian style toys or put on your own performance of Punch and Judy or why not dress up as a Victorian, adults can join in too.
-For the littlies - see if you can spot the animals of Arlington in the collections around the house.
-For the older ones pick up the Ermenia trail compass, spin to match the pictures to the information and locate the artefacts.
+Step back in time in the dressing-up room (upstairs) and have a play with Victorian style toys, put on your own performance of Punch and Judy or why not dress up as a Victorian, adults can join in too.
+Trails in the house - see if you can spot the animals of Arlington in the collections around the house or find out about photography with the 2019 photography trail.

 Hands-on in the Carriage Museum

 There's plenty to keep younger visitors occupied with the wooden play carriage - great for picture moments, hobby horses for trotting around the courtyard, quiz trails, handling table, seats to bounce on, dressing up, carriage colouring in sheets or you can have-a-go at harnessing dandy.
-There's also a new Victorian mouse trail, see if you can spot them around the museum.
+There's also a new Dogs of Arlington trail, find out about the type of dogs that lived on an estate like Arlington and see if you can spot the dalmatians around the museum.

 Don't forget to check out the bat cam room

 Out and about

 With over 20 miles of walkways through woodlands, past play areas and den building sites, and along streams, there's plenty of fun to be had outdoors.
 Look carefully and you might even spot a deer.
 Did you know there is a heronry - can you spot the heronry from the bird hide?
-Binoculars are available to use - don't forget to note down the birds you see in the book.
+Don't forget to note down the birds you see in the book.

 Family play trail

 A family friendly walk with lots of activities and adventures to have along the way, from building a den, defending the fort in the monkey puzzle mania to spotting the wildlife and exploring the wilderness - there's plenty to keep you occupied.

 Top 5 things to experience: